Robert Baden-Powell, 1st Baron Baden-Powell: Art

 Baden-Powell's father often sketched caricatures of those present at meetings, while his maternal grandmother was also artistic.
-Baden-Powell painted or sketched almost every day of his life.
+Baden-Powell painted or sketched almost every day of his life, and with equal competence with either hand.
 Most of his works have a humorous or informative character.
 His books are scattered with his pen-and-ink sketches, frequently whimsical.
-He did a large unknown number of pen-and-ink sketches; he always travelled with a sketchpad that he used frequently for pencil sketches and "cartoons" for later water-colour paintings.
+He did a largely unknown number of pen-and-ink sketches; he always travelled with a sketchpad that he used frequently for pencil sketches and "cartoons" for later watercolour paintings.
 He also created a few sculptures.
 There is no catalogue of his works, many of which appear in his books, and twelve paintings hang in the British Scout Headquarters at Gilwell Park.
 There was an exhibition of his work at the Willmer House Museum, Farnham, Surrey, from 11 April – 12 May 1967; a text-only catalogue was produced.

 Personal life

-In January 1912, Baden-Powell was en route to New York on a Scouting World Tour, on the ocean liner SS Arcadian, when he met Olave St Clair Soames.
-She was 23, while he was 55; they shared the same birthday, 22 February.
-They became engaged in September of the same year, causing a media sensation due to Baden-Powell's fame.
-To avoid press intrusion, they married in private on 30 October 1912, at St Peter's Church in Parkstone.
-100,000 Scouts had each donated a penny (1d) to buy Baden-Powell a wedding gift, a 20 h.p.
-Standard motor-car (not the Rolls-Royce they were presented with in 1929).
-There is a display about their marriage inside St Peter's Church, Parkstone.
+In January 1912, Baden-Powell was en route to New York on a world speaking tour, on the ocean liner SS Arcadian, when he met Olave St Clair Soames.
+She was 23, and he was 55; they shared the same birthday, 22 February.
+They were engaged in September of the same year, causing a media sensation due to Baden-Powell's fame.
+They married privately on 30 October 1912 to avoid press intrusion at St. Peter's Church, Parkstone.
+Roughly 100,000 Scouts had each donated a penny (1d) to buy Baden-Powell a wedding gift: a 20-horsepower Standard Motor Company car (not the Rolls-Royce they were presented in 1929).
+There is a display about their marriage inside St. Peter's Church, Parkstone.
+Baden-Powell began to suffer persistent headaches, considered by his doctor to be a psychosomatic illness and treated with dream analysis.

-The couple lived in Pax Hill near Bentley, Hampshire, from about 1919 until 1939.
-The Bentley house was a gift from her father.
-After they married, Baden-Powell began to suffer persistent headaches which were considered by his doctor to be psychosomatic, and which were treated with dream analysis.
+Baden-Powell and his wife had three children: